Imtiyaz-CHOUJAI/groovybot/documentation/README.md

 # Hosting

-In terms of hosting it depends on what provider but ideally, there needs to be a zero-downtime deployment stack.
+In terms of hosting it depends on what provider is chosen.
+However, ideally there needs to be a zero-downtime deployment stack.
 I would recommend using [Deployer](https://deployer.org/) as it has been tried and tested and provides a super simple setup and process with a minimal learning curve.

 # Frontend

-For frontend If there is no specific technology, I would recommend using VueJS or React, because of their simplicity and easy integration.
+For frontend if there is no specific technology, I would recommend using VueJS or React, because of their simplicity and easy integration.

 A few pages will need to be built (Login, Register, Robots List, View Individual Robot, Robot Leaderboard, DanceOffs List and the page where robots can battle).